-- On January 1, 2020, CMSMs and DSSABs are asked to cost-share Expansion Plan operating funding at a rate of 80/20 provincial/municipal.
-Please note that while cost sharing is recommended, the ministry is committing to providing the provincial allocation regardless of the CMSM/DSSAB contribution. - The following year on January 1, 2021, CMSMs/DSSABs will be asked to continue cost-sharing Expansion Plan operating funding at a rate of 80/20 and be required to cost share all administrative funding at a rate of 50/50; and finally - On January 1, 2022, the threshold for allowable administrative funding CMSMs/DSSABs can spend on child care will be reduced from 10% to 5% in addition to the ongoing cost sharing requirements previously introduced.
+- As of January 1, 2020, CMSMs and DSSABs were asked to cost-share Expansion Plan operating funding at a rate of 80/20 provincial/municipal.
+Please note that while cost sharing is recommended, the ministry remains committed to providing the provincial allocation regardless of the CMSM/DSSAB contribution. - On January 1, 2021, CMSMs/DSSABs will continue to be asked to cost-share Expansion Plan operating funding at a rate of 80/20, plus be required to cost share provincial administrative funding, including wage enhancement and home child care enhancement grant administration, at a rate of 50/50.